Sparven999/Countly_UE/README.md

 # Countly_UE

-Implementation of Countlys API/SDK for Unreal Engine.
+Implementation of the Count.ly API/SDK for Unreal Engine.

 ## Getting Started